So you’ve decided to give it a go. … And backup your iPhone to your MacBook.

-It’s worth taking a look into each option.
+It’s worth taking a look at each option.

-Because you can decide what is copied between your Mac and your iPhone by changing the options.
+Because you can decide what’s copied and backed up between your Mac and your iPhone.
+By changing the options.

 Then check the boxes to sync your contacts.
 And to sync your calendars.

-You can go into more detail in this window after you have chosen those options if you’ve your contacts in groups.
-Or you’ve many calendars.
+You can go into more detail in this window after you have chosen those options.

 iPhone To MacBook Backup Strategy